TRUE BIBLE FAITH

 In our day, faith often is viewed as a sort of magic by which we can manipulate the spirit and physical worlds and get what we want.
 However, that does not fit the eleventh chapter of the Book of Hebrews, does it?
 I think the “faith chapter” would suggest that faith is the act of persevering in the face of difficulties because of our confidence in the word and faithfulness of God.

-There are at least three misconceptions believers have concerning "faith."
+There are at least three misconceptions believers have concerning “faith”:

-The first misconception is that by faith we can manipulate the physical and spirit realms.
+- By faith we can manipulate the physical and spirit realms.
 Faith is a kind of magic.
 This thought obviously appeals to people.

-The third misconception is that we can use "faith" as we see fit.
+- We can use “faith” as we see fit.
 The truth is, all genuine faith in God resides in God Himself.
 Sometimes God gives faith to us as a gift, but only to accomplish his own purposes.

 Joshua commanding the sun to stand still, and Jesus multiplying food and cursing the fig tree, give the impression that if we could just believe strongly enough we could work miracles.
 In actuality there do come times when God invites us to command one thing or another.
 But these incidents originate in God, not in our desire to work miracles.